Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 'Classes/Prices' - gives an overview of the classes she will teach and the relevent prices.

 'Reviews' - shows comments provided by past and present students and the idea is that recommendations for other people says alot.
+Background images represent the type of people she has taught.
+These are business people, colleague student, retired people looking to travel and people who like to learning new languages for pleasure.

 'References' -  has useful links to podcasts, blog, videos and other useful websites.
 These are also good sources for learning.